NativeScript/docs-v7/ApiReference/platform/device.md

 If you need to receive the same uuid even after the application has been re-installed on the device, use this plugin: https://www.npmjs.com/package/nativescript-ios-uuid
  - **language** - _String_.
   Gets the preferred language.
-For example "en" or "en_US"
+For example "en"
+ - **region** - _String_.
+  Gets the preferred region.
+For example "US"